 Since processing includes the cleaning of devices, not just their disinfection and sterilization, a lot of manufacturers have to comply with ISO 17664 and other standards.

-ISO 17664 is a compact and easy-to-understand standard.
-Its scope is currently limited to semi-critical and critical devices.
+ISO 17664-1 and -2 is a compact and easy-to-understand standard.
+The scope of ISO 17664-1 is currently limited to semi-critical and critical devices.
 It also excludes single-use devices that are supplied in a sterile condition.
 ISO 17664-2 extends the scope of the standard to include non-critical medical devices.

 To ensure legally compliant processing and, thus, patient safety, manufacturers must take into account their device’s complete lifetime: from the device specification, to the device design, through to the definition and establishing of the device's “end of life”.